turkeryilmaz/openairinterface5g/tools/flight_test/EVENT_SCHEMA.md

 constraint. `INT64_MIN` remains unavailable, not zero; historical captures without 57 have no envelope evidence.

+### Relative TX events (58--64)

+These additive records describe `tx-power-mode = "relative"`, a digital envelope selected only for managed TX.
+They do not revise IDs 49--52 or the existing absolute-mode `radio_tx_power.csv`.
+The configuration is calibration-free: the fixed device-reported analog gain is not RF-power calibration, and the recorded requested/realized values in event 58 are dBFS rather than RF dBm.

+For the current `AMP = 512`, component full scale 2048 configuration, event 60
+records the -12.041 dBFS digital reference and current nominal limits -3..17.
+Nominal 23 is fixed; the 6 dB engineering backoff creates the upper limit and the fixed-point quality/EVM constraints create the effective lower limit.
+These are digital engineering constraints, not a qualified profile, an RF output range, conformance evidence, or a universal crest-factor certificate.

+Event 62 is the UE MAC decision after intersecting its channel range with the relative limits.
+It records the requested and selected nominal values, so an analysis can distinguish ordinary MAC bounding from an exact mapper failure.
+A network p-Max may reduce the applicable ceiling, but cannot change nominal 23 or re-anchor the dBFS reference.
+Event 58 then records the per-span mapping result; status values are 0 OK, 1 INVALID, 2 UNQUALIFIED, 3 MAPPING_REJECTED, 4 HEADROOM, and 5 QUANTIZATION.
+Bit 8 says the mapping wrote selected samples.

+An event 61 means a valid relative active occasion was zeroed as a whole after an unusual peak/crest or quality preflight failure.
+It is an RF-gate failure for that occasion, not proof of emission and not a radio-recovery action; subsequent occasions remain eligible.
+Structural/admission failures such as an unsupported layout or span remain managed-TX failures rather than relative erasures.
+Event 59 carries the mapping quality and event 63 carries input/output whole-span sample evidence.
+Their unavailable output fields remain `INT64_MIN`.

+The decoder writes `relative_tx.csv` as a standalone union of IDs 58--64.
+Each record becomes one row with `record_type` `mapping`, `quality`, `configuration`, `erasure`, `bounds`, `samples`, or `admission_blocked`; only its applicable columns are populated.
+No cross-event join is attempted.
+Missing neighbors and `INT64_MIN` fields stay blank, so this CSV never invents an RF measurement, a mapping, or complete occasion coverage.
+Generic `events.csv` preserves the original raw records.

 TX 49/50/52 association also accepts a bounded globally interleaved group when every sequence in its span (at most 256 events) is uniquely present and all intervening records belong to other producer rings.
 Same-ring interruptions,